jacobbuck/react-render-markup/README.md

 #### Props

 - `allowed` array of tag names to allow rendering.

-  > :warning: Setting this option will strip all other elements from output.

 - `markup` string of HTML you’d like to parse.
 - `replace` object of elements to replace.

-  The keys are tag names to replace and values are the type to replace with (either tag name string or a [React component](https://reactjs.org/docs/components-and-props.html) type.)

 - `trim` boolean removes whitespace text nodes when `true`.

 ### `renderMarkup` function